 Requisite: SPAN 199 or consent of the instructor.
 Limited to 15 students.
 Fall semester: Professor Brenneis.
-Spring semester: Lecturer Twardy.2016-17: Offered in Fall 2016
+Spring semester: Lecturer Twardy.2016-17: Offered in Fall 2016 and Spring 2017

 A survey course that provides an understanding and appreciation of the Spanish-speaking world (including both North and South America and Spain) through language, geography, history, economics, sociopolitical issues, folklore, literature and art.
 The different units in this course are geographically oriented, and they will focus on individual countries or particular Hispanic groups.
 Writing skills will be refined by the completion of research papers, and communication skills will be developed further by class discussions and oral presentations.
 Comprehension will be enhanced by presenting students with literary texts, movies, documentaries and periodicals.
 The course is conducted entirely in Spanish.